-Jasper’s family-friendly culinary history and drool-worthy après-ski scene have for years helped explorers fuel up for adventure.
-But whether you’re filling the tank in preparation for a hike or just savouring the simple pleasures, you’re always welcome at our table.
+For years, Jasper’s family-friendly culinary history and drool-worthy après-ski scene have helped travellers fuel up for adventure.
+But whether you’re filling the tank in preparation for a big hike or just savouring the simple pleasures with a scenic view, there's always space at our table.

-When deciding where to dig in, we highly recommend the ten following eateries.
+When deciding where to dig in, we highly recommend the ten following places to eat.

 Globally inspired and wickedly delicious, this funky family restaurant offers a diverse menu bursting with fresh ingredients and creative flare.
 Cocktail lovers will find plenty of refreshment options (the Northern Lights cocktail is as beautiful as its namesake).
 Carnivores will delight in the Malevolent Meatloaf — a perennial favourite and classic Alberta dish made with bison and wild boar.
 Vegan and gluten-free diners will melt over the Karma Curry.
 Still hungry?
 The cowboy sushi is great to share as a starter, while the Deadly Desserts will, as the name suggests, send you straight to heaven.